 Students may only be withdrawn from Lincoln School by a parent/guardian.
 Student withdrawal must be done in person with a building administrator at Lincoln School.
 Students 17 or younger may not withdraw themselves from Lincoln School without parental permission, unless he or she is emancipated.
 If a student withdraws from Lincoln School, all of his or her records are sent to their home school.

 Prescription and non-prescription medication (for example painkillers, cough drops, birth control pills, Visine/eye drops, herbal supplements, vitamins, etc.) are not permitted at Lincoln School without a valid Medication Authorization Form.
 If non-prescription medication is brought to school with a valid Medication Authorization Form, it must be brought to school in its sealed original package.
 If prescription medication is brought to school with a valid Medication Authorization Form, it must be brought to school in its original bottle stating the student name and doctor name with the number of pills clearly labeled on the outside.
-All medication must be surrendered to an administrator upon arrival and will be kept by administration during the school day.
+All medication must be surrendered to a Lincoln School Staff member upon arrival and will be kept by administration during the school day.
 If medication must be taken during the school day, a staff member will escort the student and monitor the administration of said medication.

 Lincoln School upholds strict requirements of all students to maintain security and safety in the building.
 Students must exit and enter the building from the designated locations only.
 The school is locked following arrival.
 Students are not allowed to loiter outside the building before arrival or following dismissal.
 Lincoln School is a closed campus.

 In order to maintain a safe learning environment, all students who attend Lincoln School will: